Slavia to ditch player for crying after rivals' failure

-SOFIA Bulgarian club Slavia Sofia plans to offload a player who cried after they denied Levski Sofia the title by holding them to a 1-1 tie on the final day of the season, Slavia president Ventseslav Stefanov said on Wednesday.
+SOFIA Bulgarian club Slavia Sofia plan to offload a player who cried after they denied Levski Sofia the title by holding them to a 1-1 draw on the final day of the season, Slavia president Ventseslav Stefanov said on Wednesday.

 Levski seemed certain to win a 27th league title on Saturday but, in a dramatic finale, defender Dimitar Vezalov scored a bizarre own goal 16 minutes from time while rivals Ludogorets beat Montana to lift the trophy for a second straight year.